masif2002/google-cloud-digital-leader-notes/notes.md

 * With the **on-demand pricing model** in BigQuery, you are charged for the number of bytes processed by each query.
 * BigQuery Monthly and Annual **reservations** can be used to provide guaranteed capacity for workloads with SLAs.
 This is also known as Flat Rate Pricing
 * BigQuery **Flex slots** are a good way to test how your workloads perform with flat-rate billing, before purchasing a longer-term commitment.
 They are also useful for handling cyclical or seasonal demand, or for high-load events such as tax season.
+    * BigQuery Flex Slots is best suited for for workloads that need to process a lot of data in a short time, and so would be less expensive to run using reserved slots for a short time.
 * The first 1 TB of query data processed per month is free in BigQuery
 ![](img/bigquery.png)
 ## NoSQL Databases